 This 1879 auction notice advertising lots for sale in Sheepshead Bay sought to lure potential buyers to Brooklyn’s southern limits with the promise of “bathing, boating, and fishing.”

-At the time, the area–named after a nightmarish fish with rows of human-like teeth once abundant in the bay–was less developed than its more popular beachfront cousins, Coney Island and Brighton Beach.
+At the time, the Sheepshead Bay–named after a nightmarish fish with rows of human-like teeth–was less developed than its more popular beachfront cousins, Coney Island and Brighton Beach.
 Compared to these other resort destinations, Sheepshead Bay felt more like a sleepy fishing village during the late nineteenth and early twentieth century.
 Nevertheless, numerous hotels, seafood restaurants, and the nearby Sheepshead Bay Race Track (opened in 1880) served a growing number of avid anglers, gamblers, and day-trippers.
 The notice even boasts easy access to downtown Brooklyn and Coney Island via the short-lived Brooklyn, Flatbush, and Coney Island Railroad Company operated Brighton Beach Line.